So you want THE shortcut to instant health after a crazy burnout?

 To understand what it is, I need to tell you my story towards achieving that work-life balance with peak productivity.

-A couple of years ago, I was working 6 to 7 part-time student jobs and I didn’t know where I was going with my life.
-I was in one of the toughest law schools in Europe.
+Back in university, I was working 6 to 7 part-time student jobs and I didn’t know where I was going with my life.
+The only thing I knew is what everyone else told me.
+I was put in one of the toughest law schools, in order to continue towards a safe job.
 Why?
-Because everyone always told me to become a lawyer.
-At least, if I wanted to have some job security.
+Because everyone always told me to become a lawyer, and I never felt like questioning them.

 Every day I would stare in the mirror and think: Is this all I deserve?
 Why do I feel so stuck?
 Is it normal that I feel so sad all the time?